biofsphere/biofsphere/README.md

 ### Hi there, I'm Fernando J. Soares 👋
-The CEO for [Quadrat Consultancy for Sustainable Development Ltd.](http://www.quadrat.bio.br), a small environmental business located in the southermost state of Brazil.
+I run [Quadrat Consultancy for Sustainable Development Ltd.](http://www.quadrat.bio.br), a small environmental business located in the southermost state of Brazil.
+Most of our projects involves field work doing surveys, flora and fauna inventaries, analysing potential sources of pollution, assessing environmental impacts, and working with environmental laws and regulations.
+Occasionaly we do come up with some IT ideas to pursui.
+That was the case for our ManTAU project (a technical manual to assist in the urban trees management), and the SIGP3, a full blown system to help managing the implementation of any participative environmental public policy.
+This particular project is under consideration to become our first open source initiative and I am excited to get to this point.

 > “"Technology is, in the broadest sense, mind or intelligence or purpose blending with nature". - Paul Davies

-I am interested in coding for initiatives that support sustainable development, especially **biodiversity care.** Currently developing mostly in Django and MkDocs, while learning a lot of other IT tid bits around these frameworks.
-I am looking for to collaborate in opensource projects fundamentally built in Python.
-To get in touch with me, please just send an email to fernando@quadrat.bio.br, or DM me @biofsphere.
+I am mostly interested in coding for initiatives that support sustainable development, especially **biodiversity care.** Currently developing in Django and MkDocs, while learning a lot of other IT tid bits around these frameworks.
+I am looking for to collaborate in opensource projects fundamentally built in Python too.
+If you want to get in touch, do not exitate to send me an email (fernando@quadrat.bio.br), or DM me right here at @biofsphere.

 <div align="center">
   <a href="https://github.com/biofsphere">